-Symptomatic management of hayfever involves the use of different over the counter antihistamines and nasal sprays.
+Symptomatic management of hayfever involves the use of different over-the-counter antihistamines and nasal sprays.
 There is plenty of option when it comes to nasal sprays.
 In this post, I will list the best hayfever nasal sprays available over the counter from pharmacies and larger shops.
-I will categorise nasal sprays into steroids nasal sprays and non-steroid nasal sprays.
+I will categorize nasal sprays into steroids nasal sprays and non-steroid nasal sprays.
 I will also summarise:

 - Possible side effects associated with their use

 - Any important, relevant information